George Nassar: Murder of Dominic Kirmil

-On May 20, Nassar was picked up by Lawrence patrolmen Charles Keenan and Walter Sliva after crashing a stolen car on Route 2 in Ayer, Massachusetts.
+On May 20, Nassar was picked up by Lawrence patrolmen Charles Keenan and Walter Sliva after crashing a stolen car on Route 110 in Ayer, Massachusetts.
 Initially charged with auto theft, Nassar soon became a prominent suspect in the Kirmil murder.
-The police found two thirty-eight-caliber bullets in his pocket, and the nickel-plated revolver used in the murder in the wrecked car.
-Nassar and his friends Pullino and Kenney were indicted and pleaded guilty to a second degree murder charge.
-They were formally sentenced to life in prison.
+The police found two .38 caliber bullets in his pocket, and the nickel-plated revolver used in the murder in the wrecked car.
+Nassar confessed to the shooting and gave his motive as "for excitement".
+Nassar and his friends Pullino and Kenney were indicted and initially charged with first degree murder, which carried a mandatory death sentence under Massachusetts law at the time.
+However, on account of the youth of the defendants, the charge was downgraded to a second degree murder, to which they pled guilty.
+On January 17, 1949, all three were formally sentenced to life in prison.